 Conventional roller coasters, whether they are wooden or steel, use two rails.
 As the term implies, a single-rail roller coaster features a track that incorporates one rail.
 Think of it as a monorail, with the train hugging a single beam—except this monorail is capable of turning upside down and delivering a thrilling, yet smooth ride experience.

 There have been a few isolated examples of single-rail roller coasters through the years.
 But the concept never really took hold.
 For the purposes of this article, a "single-rail roller coaster" refers to the coasters designed and manufactured by Rocky Mountain Construction.
-The ride company is planning to debut the first two of its single-rail coasters in 2018 with Wonder Woman Golden Lasso Coaster at Six Flags Fiesta Texas in San Antonio and RailBlazer at California's Great America in Santa Clara.
+The ride company debuted the first two of its single-rail coasters in 2018 with the Wonder Woman Golden Lasso Coaster at Six Flags Fiesta Texas in San Antonio and RailBlazer at California's Great America in Santa Clara.

 Regardless of the category, nearly all steel coasters use two rails of tubular steel track.

-The single-rail rides will look unique.
-They will require fewer supports than a typical steel coaster.
-And while their single rails will be wider than either of the two rails on a conventional tubular steel coaster, they will nonetheless be quite narrow at 15.5 inches across.
-The rides will give the appearance of a thin ribbon of track unspooling in the sky.
+The single-rail rides look unique as they require fewer supports than a typical steel coaster.
+And while their single rails are wider than either of the two rails on a conventional tubular steel coaster, they are quite narrow at 15.5 inches across.
+The rides give the appearance of a thin ribbon of track unspooling in the sky.

-The single-rail concept should deliver a unique ride experience as well.
-Because the track will be so narrow, the trains will also be narrow.
-Each car will only have a single seat.
-Passengers won't have anybody sitting to the left or right of them.
-Because the track will be hidden under the center of the train, it will seem as if riders will be floating, mysteriously suspended in the air.
+The single-rail concept delivers a unique ride experience as well.
+Because the track is so narrow, the trains are also narrow.
+Each car only has a single seat.
+Passengers don't have anyone sitting to the left or right of them.
+Because the track is hidden under the center of the train, it seems as if riders are be floating, mysteriously suspended in the air.

-With few supports and only a single rail to navigate, RMC says the rides' elements will feature unusually quick turns and twists.
-They could unleash some powerful G-forces and bursts of airtime.
-The first two Raptor Track coasters will include three inversions.
-Despite being flipped upside down and subjected to abrupt changes in direction, passengers should enjoy especially smooth rides.
+With few supports and only a single rail to navigate, RMC says the rides' elements feature unusually quick turns and twists.
+They unleash some powerful G-forces and bursts of airtime.
+The first two Raptor Track coasters include three inversions.
+Despite being flipped upside down and subjected to abrupt changes in direction, passengers typically enjoy especially smooth rides.

 While steel coasters are generally less rickety than wooden ones, they can still be rough.
 That's partly because the two rails can be misaligned in sections.
 If the left and right rails are even slightly out of whack, the trains can shimmy and shudder.
-Since RMC's rides will only have one rail, there won't be anything to get out of whack.
+Since RMC's rides only have one rail, you don't need to worry about anything getting out of whack.